Differencing and Coadding JWST Images with Matched Point Spread Function: Performance and Comparisons

-Figure~\ref{fig:fig3} shows the subtraction performances on NIRCam mosaics of the Abell 2744 cluster using the abovementioned methods.
-The statistics of differential SNR indicate that the two B-spline SFFT tests, with or without cross-convolution, have the best subtraction quality among the methods.
-Their differential SNRs in signal-dominated regions can broadly reach the fiducial background levels.
-It suggests that the introduction of flexible B-spline form spatial variations for convolutional kernels, coupled with the $\delta$-function kernel basis of SFFT, contributes to achieving a nearly optimal level of image subtraction for JWST/NIRCam data.
 Considering the distributions of differential SNR alone, one may conclude that the direct B-spline SFFT appears to be as good as the cross-convolved B-spline SFFT.
 However, it is important to emphasize that the inclusion of cross-convolution, in addition to its numerical stability, improves the subtraction quality for point sources.
 The advantage is evident for the bright star P1: the direct B-spline SFFT gives rise to a more extended subtraction artifact, as shown by the residues surrounding the square-like pattern in Figure~\ref{fig:fig3}.
 Due to the limited number of stars in our test data, this advantage is not adequately reflected in the statistics.

 To visualize the flexibility of the B-spline kernel, we have extracted the matching kernels at different image positions for the cross-convolved polynomial and B-spline SFFTs.
 Figure~\ref{fig:fig4} shows the spatial variations of five central kernel pixels and the kernel sum for these two subtraction tests.
 Note that the photometric scaling for cross-convolved B-spline SFFT has been constrained to a low-degree quadratic function in the same form as cross-convolved polynomial SFFT.
 The two kernel sum surfaces depicted in Figure~\ref{fig:fig4} are roughly consistent with each other and close to a flat unit plane.
 As anticipated, central kernel pixels for the B-spline form exhibit more structures across the field that can better adapt to the PSF spatial variation and compensate for local astrometrical misalignments.